jcreamer898/advanced-webpack/README.md

-# js-architecture-23rd-century
+# Advanced WebPack

-Slides and demo from Code on the Beach 2015
+Slides and demo for Advanced WebPack